This article was last updated on November 2017

 - Having your insurance canceled

-If you qualify for an exemption to the mandate or you think you might, make sure to apply.
+If you qualify for an exemption from the mandate or you think you might, make sure to apply.
 Many of the exemptions can only be applied for during tax season.
 The federal marketplace offers links to the appropriate forms for filing for an exemption.

 Special Enrollment Periods

 Outside of open enrollment, the only way to sign up for health insurance on a state or federal marketplace is to qualify for a special enrollment period.
-Just as employers offer a window of time to enroll in or modify your coverage if you have a baby or get married, the government allows people to change their health plans or sign up for new ones if they experience a qualifying life event such as:
+Just as employers offer a window of time to enroll in or modify your coverage if you have a baby or get married, the government allows people to change their health plans or sign up for new ones if they experience a qualifying life event, such as:

-- Marriage or childbirth
+- Childbirth or adoption